 Sharing of Different file types up to 1.5 GB

-There is no competition for Telegram’s file-sharing abilities as you send almost any file type including zip documents, PDF, etc. on the messenger besides the normal media files.
+There is no competition for Telegram’s file-sharing abilities as you can send almost any file type, including zip documents, PDFs, etc., on the messenger besides the normal media files.

-On Telegram, you can send files ranging to 1.5 GB, unlike WhatsApp, where you can only share files up to meager 100 MB (limited to 16 GB for media).
+On Telegram, you can send files ranging from 1.5 GB, unlike WhatsApp, where you can only share files up to a meager 100 MB (limited to 16 GB for media).

 Create and Download Themes